Get

 Origin: Europe and Asia

-This herb has a sedative effect on cats that can help them with relaxation and sleep.
+This herb has a sedative effect on cats that can help them relax and sleep.
 Owners must be aware that it can also have the opposite effect on some cats and end up stimulating them.
 Always start with small amounts and monitor your cat’s reaction closely when first using valerian.

 6. Parsley